yaqwsx/KiKit/README.md

-# KiKit - Automatization for KiCAD
+# KiKit - Automation for KiCAD

 KiKit is a Python library and CLI tool to automate several tasks in a standard KiCAD workflow like: